 Tracing its roots back more than a century to the 400-year anniversary of Columbus' first expedition, the Plaza de Colón is dominated by...

 Wedge your way into this long packed bar, where students and young hipsters socialize under a wall of Puerto Rican masks and...

 This high-profile SoFo restaurant is owned by the same company as Dragonfly and Parrot Club – in fact there are drink specials designed...

-Something of a city emblem, the Teatro Tapia on the south side of Plaza Colón is an intimate neoclassical theater designed in the Italian style with three-tiered boxes and an elegantly decorated lobby.
-Dating from 1832, the building has long acted as a nexus for the island’s rich cultural life and has hosted big names in opera, stage and ballet from around the world.
+A city landmark, the Teatro Tapia on the south side of Plaza Colón is an intimate neoclassical theater designed in the Italian style with three-tiered boxes and an elegantly decorated lobby.
+Dating from 1832, the building has long been a nexus of the island’s rich cultural life and hosts big names in opera, stage and ballet from around the world.

 The Tapia’s contemporary performances are usually in Spanish and frequently feature new works from Spain or Latin America.